Azure/aztfexport/README.md

 Follow the [authentication guide](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure) from the Terraform AzureRM provider to authenticate to Azure.

 Then you can go ahead and run `aztfy [option] <resource group name>`.
-The tool can run in two modes: interactive mode and batch mode, depending on whether `-b` is specified.
+The tool can run in two modes: interactive mode and batch mode, depending on whether `--batch`/`-b` is specified.

 ### Interactive Mode